“Ooh. That’s gonna require a BandAid.”

 How to Teach Cats to Scratch “Appropriate” Objects

-So, you understand why cats scratch, that there’s nothing wrong with him, and that you need to accept your cat as he is.
+So, you understand why cats scratch, that there’s nothing wrong with them and that you need to accept your cat as he is.
 You just need to adjust his behavior.
 You do that by teaching him where/what he can scratch, and where/what he cannot scratch.

 So, every cat needs some scratching posts, pads, and/or other objects made for him to scratch.
 He will love the surfaces—they can be made of carpet, wood, cardboard, or ropes.
 You can even find DIY ideas online for building different models of cat scratchers and climbers.
 Don’t make the mistake of throwing the scratching objects out when they’re old and used up.
 Your cat will still love them because the objects have his smell on them.
 Just watch out for the staples; they will sometimes come out after a lot of use.